Do You Need an Appraisal for a HELOC?

 Hybrid Appraisals

-Hybrid appraisals involve a collaboration between two different parties, with one – often a real estate professional or home inspector – handling the site visit and a professional appraiser conducting the research and establishing an estimation of value.
+Hybrid appraisals split the work between two parties: one — often a real estate professional or home inspector — handles the site visit, while a licensed appraiser conducts the research and establishes the value estimate.
+The site visit is typically exterior-only, though some lenders may require an interior inspection depending on the situation.

 Automated Valuation Model (AVM)